-There are a lot of different types of medical negligence, so you might be unsure whether you could make a claim for your experience.
+There are many different types of medical negligence, so you might be unsure whether you could make a claim following your experience.

 Generally, we can help you make a compensation claim for any negligent treatment if it occurred in the last three years, or if it became apparent in the last three years that the treatment you received was substandard and caused your condition to get worse.

 Here are some of the types of medical negligence cases we’ve helped people with in the past:

 Any type of medical negligence can put your life on hold, at least in the short term.
 Sometimes the effects of negligence can lead to long-lasting health issues, and in extreme cases can even be fatal.
 Although making a claim might seem daunting, it can really help to make a difference during your recovery and into the future.